Emotional overwhelm & executive functioning therapy in Arvada, CO

 • react quickly instead of responding intentionally

-• stay stuck in patterns that don’t work
+• stay trapped in patterns that no longer serve you

 Image is of a cat looking peaceful while enjoying the outdoors.